squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 *McDougal Fellow for Graduate Student Life*--Blue Dog Café Fellow &nbsp;&nbsp;&nbsp;&nbsp;2012-2013
 >-Selected as Fellow after competitive interview and selection process.

 >-Part of team of 20 student leaders who worked collaboratively to provide social, informational, and community-building activities and services for Yale graduate students.

->-Coordinated with Yale Health Serivices staff to recruit, train, and deploy a team of 20 student tour guides during graduate school orientation.

 >-Managed on-campus, student-run coffee shop with annual sales of roughly $35,000.

 >-Supervised and trained staff of ten student baristas.

 ####Other Skills and Interests
 Fluent in Italian, proficient in French and Latin.
 Microsoft Office.
 FileMaker.
 Enjoy traveling, yoga, swing dancing, baking and cooking, playing music, television, cinema, translating.